abrsh6266/community-page/README.md

 - A form to create new posts with a title and body.
 - Basic validation for required fields.

+### Search Posts

+- search Posts by there title and body

 ### Commenting

 - Recursive rendering of comments and replies.
 - A form to add comments to posts or other comments.

-### UI Design

-- A clear and intuitive UI.
-- Responsive design with consistent styling.

 ## Architectural Considerations